-The active substance in Gleolan, 5-aminolevulinic acid, is orally administered, then absorbed by cells in the body, where it is converted into fluorescent chemicals, particularly protoporphyrin IX (PPIX).
+The active substance in Gleolan, aminolevulinic acid, is orally administered, then absorbed by cells in the body, where it is converted into fluorescent chemicals, particularly protoporphyrin IX (PPIX).
 Since glioma cells take up more of the active substance and convert it more rapidly into PPIX, higher levels of PPIX accumulate in the cancer cells than in normal tissue.
 When illuminated under blue light of a specific wavelength, the PPIX in the tumor glows an intense red, while the normal brain tissue appears blue.
-This enables the surgeon to see the tumor more clearly during brain surgery and to remove it more accurately, sparing healthy brain tissue.
+This enables the surgeon using optical filters on the surgical microscope to see the tumor more clearly during brain surgery.

 About Brain Tumors

 Malignant gliomas represent the most common type of primary malignant brain tumor.
 These World Health Organization (WHO) grade III and IV tumors include anaplastic astrocytoma (AA), anaplastic oligendroglioma (AO), anaplastic ependymoma (AE), and glioblastoma, (GBM) tumors.
 Malignant glioma tumors are highly invasive and diffusely infiltrative into the surrounding brain parenchyma (Omuro & DeAngelis 2013).
 The survival of patients with malignant gliomas depends on their specific histopathologic WHO grade.
 For patients with AAs, the 5-year survival is 25.9%, whereas for patients with GBM, the 5-year survival is less than 5% (Omuro & DeAngelis 2013).